Trump's Mar-a-Lago fundraiser still on

 Trump had been looking forward to the occasion, people who spoke with him on Friday said, describing him as upset at the prospect of canceling the entire Florida weekend.

+Even though the chances of Trump traveling to Florida appeared slim, workers at Mar-a-Lago spent Saturday morning making preparations just in case a deal was struck in Washington and Trump had the ability to fly to Palm Beach.

-On Friday shortly after hearing Trump was canceling his trip, a Republican National Committee official told CNN that Trump could be beamed in by video to the fundraiser.
+On Friday, shortly after hearing Trump was canceling his trip, a Republican National Committee official told CNN that Trump might be beamed in by video to the fundraiser.
+The staff was instructed to set up video screens for Trump to deliver a message to the gathering.

+If he had flown to Mar-a-Lago as planned, the President would have to reimburse the government for using Air Force One for a political activity despite flying for official business as well.